Contributing to Zulip¶

 If you have a feature request or are not yet sure what the underlying bug is, the best place to post issues is #issues (or #mobile or #desktop) on the Zulip community server.
 This allows us to interactively figure out what is going on, let you know if a similar issue has already been opened, and collect any other information we need.
 Choose a 2-4 word topic that describes the issue, explain the issue and how to reproduce it if known, your browser/OS if relevant, and a screenshot or screenGIF if appropriate.

 Reporting security issues.
 Please do not report security issues publicly, including on public streams on chat.zulip.org.
 You can email firstname.lastname@example.org.
-We create a CVE for every security issue.
+We create a CVE for every security issue in our released software.

 Nearly every feature we develop starts with a user request.
 If you are part of a group that is either using or considering using Zulip, we would love to hear about your experience with the product.
 If you’re not sure what to write, here are some questions we’re always very curious to know the answer to: